Overview

 - Request-based: CoreWeave employees must submit a Teleport access request before accessing any resource.

-- Customer-approved: Access is only granted after a member of your organization with the
+- Customer-approved: Access is granted only after a member of your organization with the

 Access Request Approver role approves the request.